 - Type the Essential Question, the Enduring Understanding, and the Description of the project.

-- Decide whether you would like the project to be supplementary by checking the Supplementary Project checkbox.
+- Decide whether you'd like the project to be supplementary by checking the Supplementary Project checkbox.
+Supplementary projects can be added to courses that have already ended.

 - Click Add Final Product.
 Type the title and a description of the final product you will assess at the end of the project.
 You should attach a default template file for the Final Product.
 When assigned to students, each student will received their own editable copy of this template and submit the project via the Summit Learning Platform.
 You can attach a blank Google document or copy an existing Google document from your Google Drive.
 Click Save.